professor-l/classic-tetris-project/COMMANDS.md

 #### `!3`
 **Platforms**: Twitch

 Counts down from 3 before saying "Tetris!" in the chat.
-Works for any number fro 3-10.
+Works for any number from 3-10.